Succinct Encodings of Binary Trees with Application to AVL Trees: Succinct Data Structures and Tree Enumeration

-Let $\mB$ be the class of rooted binary trees, so that the number $|\mB_n|$ of objects in $\mB$ of size $n$ is the $n$th Catalan number $b_n = \frac{1}{n+1}\binom{2n}{n}$.
-The class $\mB$ lends itself well to storing ordered data in a structure called a \emph{binary search tree}.
+To illustrate succinct data structures, let $\mB$ be the class of rooted planar binary trees, so that the number $|\mB_n|$ of objects in $\mB$ of size $n$ is the $n$th Catalan number $b_n = \frac{1}{n+1}\binom{2n}{n}$.
+As noted above, the class $\mB$ lends itself well to storing ordered data in a structure called a \emph{binary search tree}.
 The general idea is that for each node in the tree, the data stored in its left subtree will be smaller than the data at that node, and the data stored in the right subtree will be larger.
 To retrieve elements, one can recursively navigate through the tree by comparing the desired element to the current node, and moving to the left or right subtree if the element is respectively smaller or larger than the current node.
 As a result, it is desirable to efficiently support the navigation operations of moving to parent or child nodes in whatever representation is used.

 A naive representation of $\mB$ gives each node a label (using roughly $\log_2 n$ space) and stores the labels of each node's children and parent.
 The resulting data structure supports operations like finding node siblings in constant time, but is \emph{not} succinct as it uses $\Theta(n\log n)$ bits while the information-theoretic lower bound is only $\log_2(b_n) = 2n + o(n)$.
 Somewhat conversely, a naive space-optimal representation of $\mB$ is obtained by listing the objects of $\mB_n$ in any canonical order and referencing a tree by its position $\{1,\dots,b_n\}$ in the order, but asking for information like the children or parents of a node in a specific tree is then expensive as it requires building parts of the tree.